 Advisement and Registration Workshops

 The Advisement and Registration Workshops lead new students step-by-step through the pre-advisement, advisement and registration process.
-Our goal is to eliminate the pitfalls students registering online for the first time often encounter and the stress of muddling through the unknown.
+The goal is to eliminate the pitfalls students registering online for the first time often encounter and the stress of muddling through the unknown.
 All freshmen attend an Advisement and Registration Workshop during their CORE 090, First Year Experience.
 New transfers or students who were unable to attend this workshop during their First Year Experience course may attend a workshop by selecting one of the dates listed below: